linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Oil Hits New High as Dow Flirts with Bear Territory

-With a 145-point slide on Friday, the Dow Jones industrial average flirted with bear market territory, meaning that it is down 20 percent from its high on October 9, 2007…Another surge in the price of oil, which traded above  $142 on Friday afternoon after gaining$ 5 a day earlier, discouraged investors and had helped nudge the Dow down 1.1 percent to 11,327 at 2 p.m.
+With a 145-point slide on Friday, the Dow Jones industrial average flirted with bear market territory, meaning that it is down 20 percent from its high on October 9, 2007…Another surge in the price of oil, which traded above  \$142 on Friday afternoon after gaining\$ 5 a day earlier, discouraged investors and had helped nudge the Dow down 1.1 percent to 11,327 at 2 p.m.

 New York Times